BDC Hamburger Icon

 • The senior member of the group often leads the business meeting while younger members, out of respect, speak less.
 People of similar positions in different groups should sit across from each other; junior employees should never sit across from senior employees.

-• When handing out business cards, make sure you’re using both hands.
+• When exchanging business cards — a Japanese ritual known as “meishi” — make sure you’re using both hands, and do not write on them in front of the giver.
 Bowing during this exchange is viewed as a form of respect.

 Business etiquette: India